Vodoprovod4ika/devops-final-project/README.md

 - Execute unit tests in the pipeline
 - Make additional git actions for different branches
 - Ansible should be improved for the k3s install
+- Fix versioning for the docker image to use x.x.[cicd pipeline build number?!]

 ### CI-CD executed in github actions
 - PHP linter